CloudLabs-MCW/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/03-Azure-Arc-enable-on-premises-VM-custom.md

 ### Estimated Duration: 20 Minutes

-In this lab, you will onboard an on-premises Windows virtual machine to Azure using Azure Arc.
-This will allow the VM to be managed like an Azure resource directly from the Azure portal, even though it is hosted outside Azure.
+In this lab, you will onboard an on-premises Windows machine to Azure using Azure Arc.
+This will allow the on-premises windows machine to be managed like an Azure resource directly from the Azure portal, even though it is hosted outside Azure.

 ## Lab Objectives